anticrisis/anticrisis.github.io/_posts/2017-09-04-how-i-got-started-with-common-lisp-2017.md

   word, it takes you to another page!), it can be quite helpful to understand the finer points of Common Lisp.
-  - The best way to use the HyperSpec is to use Google to search for, for example, `CLHS remove-if-not`
+  - The best way to use the HyperSpec is to use Google to search for, for example, `CLHS remove-if-not`.
+If you use emacs/SLIME, `C-c C-d h` will get you to the HyperSpec even faster, for all those times Google doesn't load.
+(Thanks to [Grue](https://www.reddit.com/user/Grue) for pointing this out.)
   - If you can't read the website because of eye damage, keep trying.
 Amazingly, after a few weeks of repeated exposure, I can now actually read it.